 I never really figured out the whole nap thing.
 Maybe because they would sleep 12 hours at night and really didn’t need a daily nap.
 I don’t know exactly, I just decided that if they were in good spirits during the day I was okay with them not taking a nap.

 I do have to add that my kids were not infants at this time so I felt comfortable expecting a little more out of them and not jumping to tend their needs the moment their little feet hit the ground.
 I believe that an infant’s needs come before our own.

-go to link There will be times that things just don’t work out the way you want them to.
+There will be times that things just don’t work out the way you want them to.

 That’s life really.
 But like they say… if you can’t beat ’em, join ’em!
 On the days that I can’t get in my normal exercise I do something active with the kids.
 Here are a few things we enjoy doing together.